LenaGingko/MultiTextEditor-webtransport/README.md

 open the chrome browser by running open_browser.sh so all flags are activated (chrome should be in the PATH variables)

 (Tip: You can open .sh script for example in GIT_BASH: documents/webtransport-1/server (main) $ ./open_browser.sh)

+In the Firefox browser you will get a security warning the first time but after pressing Continue it should work.
+Chrome is more strict with the security certificate...